Be Body Positive Facilitator Training

 Trained facilitators are licensed to teach our Be Body Positive curriculum to address the self-destructive, isolating struggles many students experience with their body image, eating, and exercise.
 We will support you in creating a Body Positive program that is tailored to meet the specific needs of your community.

-Contact us for discounted rates if you are a member of a community-based nonprofit.
+Contact us at [email protected] for information about discounted rates if you are a member of a community-based nonprofit

 Course Features